garyfleming/product-engineering/estimates.md

 * Estimate given when we have least knowledge
 * Scope/estimate recorded upfront

-^ If we settle the scope upfront, and give estimates in real units of time (or a near proxy), we're doing so when we have least knowledge of what we're going to achieve.
+^ So when we fall into these patterns of settling the scope upfront, and give estimates in real units of time (or a near proxy), we're doing so when we have least knowledge of what we're going to achieve.
 That is, we haven't learned much yet fo inform us, and gain **experience*.
 So recording that upfront is just waste.

 ---